No Mercy (2003): Storylines

 Another featured bout on the undercard pitted Kurt Angle against John Cena.
 On the September 18 episode of SmackDown!, Angle lost an Iron Man match to Brock Lesnar for the WWE Championship.
 The match marked the third time that Angle defended the title against Lesnar with the first being WrestleMania XIX where Lesnar won the title and the second being SummerSlam which Angle retained.
 On the September 25 episode of SmackDown!, Angle tried to call Lesnar out to the ring, demanding a rematch, but instead Cena came to the ring and attacked Angle.
 On the October 2 episode of SmackDown!, Lesnar and Cena faced the team of Angle and The Undertaker, which Cena and Lesnar won after Cena struck Angle with a chain.
 On the October 9 episode of SmackDown!, a rap battle took place between Cena and Angle, in which both men performed raps insulting each other.
 The battle ended with Angle attacking Cena and the two proceeding to fight in the ring.

 Another prominent match on the card was an "I Quit" match between Vince McMahon and his daughter, Stephanie McMahon.
 At No Mercy, however, Vince announced that Stephanie could score a pinfall or submission to win the match.
 The match build up began on the September 25 episode of SmackDown!, when Stephanie interrupted her father's ceremony honoring the new WWE Champion Brock Lesnar to announce that the Undertaker would face Lesnar at No Mercy for the championship.
 Vince, angered by this, demanded that she retract the decision.
 When Stephanie did not, Vince announced that the two of them would face each other in an "I Quit" match at No Mercy.
-On the October 2 episode of SmackDown!, Vince offered Stephanie another chance to rescind the title match, which she refused and as a result Vince added the stipulation that if she lost, she would be forced to resign as the General Manager of SmackDown!.
-On the October 9 episode of SmackDown!, Linda McMahon made Vince agree that if he lost the match, he would resign as WWE Chairman.
+On the October 2 episode of SmackDown!, Vince offered Stephanie another chance to rescind the title match, which she refused and as a result Vince added the stipulation that if she lost, she would be forced to resign as the general manager of SmackDown!.
+On the October 9 episode of SmackDown!, Linda McMahon made Vince agree that if he lost the match, he would resign as WWE chairman.

 Event

 Sunday Night Heat

-Before No Mercy aired live on pay-per-view, Billy Kidman faced Shannon Moore on Sunday Night Heat, one of WWE's secondary TV programs.
+Before No Mercy aired live on pay-per-view, Billy Kidman faced Shannon Moore on Sunday Night Heat, one of WWE's secondary television programs.
 Kidman won via pinfall after a spinebuster on Moore.